-As of 2011, Patrick has added a couple of new treats to the program – with a barrel or two of Corton-Charlemagne, Chablis Grand Cru Vaudesir, and a couple of Chassagne-Montrachet 1er Crus as well.
+As of 2011, Patrick added several new treats to the program – with a barrel or two of Corton-Charlemagne, Chablis Grand Cru Vaudesir, and a couple of Chassagne-Montrachet and Puligny-Montrachet 1er Crus as well.
+As of the 2017 vintage, thre wil also be some Corton Clos du Roi and Corton Perrières, as well as a couple of barrels of Volnay Fremiets 1er Cru.
 Quantities are microscopic, but they are worth hunting down.

 The style is full-on classic here – minimal new oak, no lees-stirring – just pure, concentrated, textbook Meursault.
 Buisson-Charles has been somewhat of an insider’s secret for many years, but now with all the major critics singing the domaine’s praises, the cat is out of the proverbial bag.
 The wines all have great richness, buffered by a lively acidity that allows them to age gracefully for decades.